horace3/Arduino_Canbus_Monitor/README.md

 # Arduino_Canbus_Monitor
 C# and Java programs which use an arduino+canbus shield to Monitor Canbus traffic
 # Arduino_Canbus_Monitor
-a C# program which uses an arduino+canbus shield to Monitor Canbus traffic a Java program which uses an arduino+canbus shield to Monitor Canbus traffic
+a C# and Java programs which uses an arduino+canbus shield to Monitor Canbus traffic a Java program which uses an arduino+canbus shield to Monitor Canbus traffic

 hardware